Updated: May 13

 That said, you want to make sure that the historical figure that you're talking about or using as a basis for your character isn't protected by libel, slander, and defamation laws.
 If you're not sure whether the historical figure that you're thinking of representing does or doesn't, the best course of action is to--you guessed it--change the name and the circumstances surrounding that character.

 Of course, if you choose a historical figure who doesn't have much history written about them, or whose existence has been nearly erased, you can create your own lore surrounding it (like J.S.
-Living did in her book The Blood Quest).
+Living did in her book The Covenant of Blood).

 3. Strangers and Public Places